Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Most of today's Colonial design motifs actually originated during the Victorian Era when architects looking for simpler schemes for revival exteriors freely adapted classical Greek and Roman design elements that included columns and arches.

-These, then, became the "Colonial" style.
 Colonial interiors of the Arts & Crafts period were similar to but more restrained than those of the Victorian Era, closely following the period's emphasis on craftsmanship and the use of high-quality materials rather than applied decoration.

 Do You Own A Mail Order House?